GabePhilbs/ag-webpage/readme.txt

  subscribe to our news letter form include a wysiwyg in form

-navbar fixed to top - use dropdown menu when mobile (copy this from gabe's travel site, and insert the dropdown)
+insert dropdown menu in nav bar

 when done, host site at gabe's amazon server, so people can test it on their phones